 ## Preferred Words

 Words this author actively uses.
-Used in word-choice conflicts.
+Preferred at word-choice conflicts.

 ### Everyday